ExitValue.ai

 Should I sell my home health agency to a hospital or PE buyer?

-Hospital systems may pay 4-7x EBITDA for strategic vertical integration, often with smoother integration.
+Hospital systems may pay platform-tier earnings multiples for strategic vertical integration, often with smoother integration.
 PE-backed platforms pay 5-12x depending on size, but expect operational changes and may require you to stay for 2-3 years.
 PE typically pays higher multiples for larger, multi-branch agencies.

 How long does it take to sell a home health agency?